 When customers go online to search for a certain product, they use a specific combination of keywords to narrow down the search results and find what they need.
 Through market research, you can identify the unique keywords that your target customers use to search for businesses similar to yours.

-You can then use these keywords through your website pages to ensure that that search engine will dub your website relevant and grant you a spot at the top of the result pages.
+You can then use these keywords throughout your website’s content to ensure that search engines will find your website relevant and rank you a spot at the top of the result pages.
 The next time an interested customer goes online, they will be more likely to choose the top results, which means more visibility for your startup.

 Consequently, this will drive up your potential sales and finally your profits.
 However, the key here is to have your marketing team dig deep beyond the basic keywords until they find the right ones.